"Holding Court" John A. Macdonald Statue

 No Monuments to Racism

-by Matt Vincent, about 4 years ago
+by Matt Vincent, over 5 years ago

 A statue glorifies.
 People who are racist or progress racist agendas don’t deserve monuments.
 Statues don’t cause people to have well thought out discussions of legacies, they either instill pride or remind people of pain.